Iron Or(e) City – Mine forces small town of Kiruna to move location

 Nowadays, the old town feels like it is in a state of waiting.
 On rare occasions, the square becomes alive again.
 Like on the day of high school graduation, when teenagers and their families assemble around the churros cart.
 Or on Sunday afternoon after church service, when dozens of children fill the yard with screams and laughter.
 Within minutes, they are all gone, packed up in cars and taken to their homes, scattered all across the widespread municipality area of 19.447 m².
 It is only limited by two giant rock formations – Luossavaara and Kiirunavaara.

 The mountains and the mine

 LKAB is named after them, and up until today the mining mountains define both the landscape and the whole life of the town.
 In 1897, LKAB’s managing director Hjalmar Lundbohm decided to build a town for his workers right next to it.
-More than 10 percent of the citizens work in the mine, and many more are employed with suppliers.
+Approximately 2500 people work in the mine, and many more are employed with suppliers.
 “Every family is involved in some way”, explains Gun-Britt Landin Henriksson from the Kiruna Turistcenter.
 She regularly gives tours through the mine and has been living in Kiruna her whole life.
 “The city and the mine, they are living in a symbiosis.
 LKAB relies on the city and the city relies on the mine.”